wesovilabs/koazee/README.md

 | [Sort](https://github.com/wesovilabs/koazee/wiki/Operation-sort) | It sorts the elements in the stream by the given function.|  v0.0.1 |
 | [Reverse](https://github.com/wesovilabs/koazee/wiki/Operation-reverse) | It reverses the sequence of elements in the stream.|  master |

+### Benchmark

+You can check the Benchmark for the Koazee operations [here](https://github.com/wesovilabs/koazee/wiki/Benchmark-Report)

 ### Samples

 If you like how look the code below, that means that you should be using Koazee in your projects.